cattracker.jpg

 Step 1 - Microchip your pet

-Note – Having a Certificate of Identification does not mean that your pet is registered.
+• provide you with a Certificate of Identification.
+(Note, having a Certificate of Identification does not mean that your pet is registered.
+You will also need to complete Step 2.)

 Step 2 - Register your pet